|A Q & A with Jeff Smith

 Jeff: Making any system reactive is always about the same thing: actually achieving the mission of the system.
 The reactive manifesto is simply an observation about the new standards that applications are being held to.
 They must be highly-available yet be capable of dynamically scaling infrastructure and its associated cost.
 Even seemingly simple applications are now expected to be distributed where the failure of one component doesn’t contaminate the state of another component.
 The world just expects a lot more out of software these days, and users are just far less tolerant of poorly behaved software than they used to be, for all sorts of applications.

 The story is no different in machine learning.
-Whether you machine learning system is trying to recommend products, converse in natural language, or trade stocks, the default expectation is that your system will stay return predictions despite failure or changes in load.
+Whether you machine learning system is trying to recommend products, converse in natural language using conversational ui, or trade stocks, the default expectation is that your system will stay return predictions despite failure or changes in load.
 But, these requirements can be really hard to achieve in a machine learning system, because machine learning systems are so intrinsically complicated.

 So, organizations that build truly reactive machine learning systems are going to be more capable of delivering what their users want.
 Whether you’re in a startup, a big company, or even research, that’s going to make you a whole lot more likely to succeed.